saichandglobal/ssss/.gitlab/issue_templates/onboarding_template.md

     1. [ ] N: Setup the [GitLab Development Kit (GDK)](https://gitlab.com/gitlab-org/gitlab-development-kit/-/tree/master/) locally.
 Play with it.
 Break it.
 Destroy it.
     1. [ ] N: contribute a merge request to each of the following repos: gitlab-ce, gitlab-ee, gitaly, workhorse, gitlab-runner (or take a look at the [engineering projects](https://about.gitlab.com/handbook/engineering/projects) for more inspiration).
 The idea here is to get comfortable with the application architecture and codebase.
     1. [ ] N: Make an improvement to to the [onboarding issue template](https://gitlab.com/gitlab-com/gl-infra/infrastructure/edit/master/.gitlab/issue_templates/onboarding_template.md) or the onboarding info in [the handbook](https://about.gitlab.com/handbook/engineering/infrastructure/sre-onboarding/).

+    Ending Goals for your onboarding:
+    1. Feel comfortable knowing where to look for how to contribute to various parts of GitLab.com
+    2. Feel ready to join the on-call rotation.

+    For knowing where to look, complete MRs for each of the following areas:
+    1. Our Infrastructure as code - https://ops.gitlab.net/gitlab-com/gitlab-com-infrastructure
+    1. Our Configuration management -
+    1. Our GKE / K8s setup - K8s workloads
+    1. Monitoring
+        - make a graph in jsonnet
+        - understand the dashboards we use to get a general sense of how things are running on GitLab.com
+    1. Logging - Understand the log shipping infrastructure and how you would add a new log/index
+      - How to make a visualization in Kibana
+    1. Runbooks

+    For Joining oncall:
+    1. Alerting - find silences and create them
+    1. Join the [shadow rotation in PagerDuty]() for a few days and shadow a current oncall
+    1. Join the [shadow rotation in PagerDuty]() a second time and communicate with the EOC that you will take primary with them as a fallback.
+Record a log of:
+      - how many alerts you acknowledge
+      - how many alerts felt actionable
+      - how many alerts "made sense", where you knew what you needed to do or where to look
+      - Ideally, you are ready to join when the ratio of made sense to acknowledge is above 80% with working on at least 10 alerts.